VaishnaviDontha/JAVA-DSA-docs/DataTypes.md

 	Strings, Objects, Arrays, etc.

 	Strings - Its is defined as an array of characters. diff b/w char and string is, string is designed to hold sequence of characters.
 Whereas, char array is collection of separate char type entities.

-  * Literals - These are syntactical representation of data typa
+	Literals - These are syntactical representation of data types.

-  * Identifier - Names of local variables, instance and class variables, labels, but also the names for classes, packages, modules and methods
+	Identifier - Names of local variables, instance and class variables, labels, but also the names for classes, packages, modules and methods.

-  * Access Modifiers - control the scope of class and methods = default, public, protected, private
-	 - Non-access Modifiers: final, abstract, strictfp
+	Access Modifiers - control the scope of class and methods = default, public, protected, private Non-access Modifiers: final, abstract, strictfp

 # : User-Input via Scanner class :

 	Method				Description
 	nextBoolean()			Reads a boolean value from the user nextByte()			Reads a byte value from the user nextDouble()			Reads a double value from the user nextFloat()			Reads a float value from the user nextInt()			Reads a int value from the user nextLine()			Reads a String value from the user next() 					for Word
 	nextLong()			Reads a long value from the user nextShort()			Reads a short value from the user next().charAt(0) 		Reads a char value at 0 from the user or
 	next().trim().charAt(0)